Jose Israel Rodriguez

+Euclidean distance degree of the multiview variety.
+(SIAM SIAGA) We solve the open problem in computer vision of determining the Euclidean distance degree of the affine multiview variety.
 Multiprojective witness sets and a trace test.
-(Accepted 2019) We generalize regeneration, the trace test, and numerical irreducible decomposition to the multiprojective case.
+(Accepted 2019, Advances in geometry) We generalize regeneration, the trace test, and numerical irreducible decomposition to the multiprojective case.
 Applications include Alt's problem and tensor decomposition.

 Solving the likelihood equations to compute Euler obstruction functions.
-Accepted to the ICMS proceedings (2018) This paper describes a Macaulay2 package and algorithms to compute Euler obstructions using maximum likelihood degrees that are determined by solving likelihood equations.
+Mathematical Software - ICMS 2018, Proceedings volume 10931 of Lecture Notes in Computer Science.
+Springer, pages 405--413, 2018.
+This paper describes a Macaulay2 package and algorithms to compute Euler obstructions using maximum likelihood degrees that are determined by solving likelihood equations.

 Trace test.
 Accepted to the Arnold Mathematical Journal.
 (2018) We give a brief derivation of the trace test to verify completeness of a partial witness set of an irreducible variety in affine or projective space.